Use of space heaters on campus

 Office comfort solutions

 IPF encourages reduction of energy use through efficient building heating.
-During occupied hours, most MSU buildings are headed to 70 degrees and cooled to 75 degrees.
+During occupied hours, most MSU buildings are heated to 70 degrees and cooled to 75 degrees.
 Here are some tips to stay comfortable and use energy efficiently in campus offices:

 - Check the thermostat: Make sure there are no heat-producing appliances or equipment nearby to disrupt the temperature sensor.